kkester/rps-tdd-kata/README.md

 ### Getting Started
 1. Choose your IDE.
 IntelliJ is recommended, but eclipse could be used if that is the team's preference.
 Ideally all participants in the code kata can use the same IDE.
-2. This project has branches that can be referenced to see possible solutions for each step of the kata.
+2. This project conatains a final branch that can be referenced to see an example possible solution for each step.
 The main branch contains an empty project and should be used to start the kata.

 ### What is a Code Kata?
 A Code Kata is a small group coding exercise where each participant writes small snippets of code in one sitting, sometimes repeatedly, in order to build muscle memory and practise their craft.